 Get medical help right away for a shoulder that appears dislocated.

 - Don't move the joint.
-Splint or sling the shoulder joint in its current position.
+Splint or sling the shoulder joint in the position it's in.
 Don't try to move the shoulder or force it back into place.
 This can damage the shoulder joint and its surrounding muscles, ligaments, nerves or blood vessels.

 - Ice the injured joint.
-Applying ice to your shoulder can help reduce pain and swelling by controlling internal bleeding and the buildup of fluids in and around your shoulder joint.
+Apply ice to the shoulder to help reduce pain and swelling.

 To help prevent a dislocated shoulder: